google/hyou/docs/index.rst

       Adds a new worksheet and returns a new :py:class:`Worksheet` object.

-      :param str/unicode title: The title of a new worksheet.
+      :param str title: The title of a new worksheet.
       :param int rows: The number of rows of a new worksheet.
       :param int cols: The number of cols of a new worksheet.